MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-design-guide.md

 > [!IMPORTANT]
 > This section describes PSA functionality available starting in Windows 11, version 22H2.

-In this scenario, using the print dialog with PSA integration enables the following:
+In this scenario, using the print dialog with PSA integration enables the following actions:

 - Get a callback when selection is changed in the MPD to the printer associated with PSA